AngelProtocolFinance/ap-documentation/src/technical/basics/how-does-multisig-work.md

 `revokeConfirmation(uint256 transactionId)`

-Once a transaction has aquired enough confirmations to meet the passing threshold level set it is ready for the final step: Execution!
+Once a transaction has acquired enough confirmations to meet the passing threshold level set it is ready for the final step: Execution!

 ## Executing a passing transaction